marcelm/cutadapt/doc/guide.rst

 Some Illumina instruments use a two-color chemistry to encode the four bases.
 This includes the NextSeq and the NovaSeq.
 In those instruments, a 'dark cycle' (with no detected color) encodes a ``G``.
-However, dark cycles also occur when when sequencing "falls off" the end of the fragment.
+However, dark cycles also occur when sequencing "falls off" the end of the fragment.
 The read then `contains a run of high-quality, but incorrect “G” calls <https://sequencing.qcfail.com/articles/illumina-2-colour-chemistry-can-overcall-high-confidence-g-bases/>`_ at its 3' end.